-We’re here, we’re Queer!
-Pride Events to attend In 2023
+We’re here, we’re queer!
+Pride events to attend in 2023

 With June being observed as Pride Month worldwide, a slew of festivities celebrating inclusivity are lined up across the globe.
 From colourful rallies to workshops, the vibrant events aim to raise a voice against discrimination towards the queer community.
 Here is all you need to know about the Pride events of 2023.

 Be it members of the LGBTQ+ community or allies, people from all over the world take part in events all June to express their support for gay rights.
-But before you explore the various Pride events scheduled for 2023, take a look at the significance of this month.
+But before you explore the various Pride events scheduled for this year, take a look at the significance of this month.

 LGBTQ+ Pride Month: Brief history and relevance